z3i/gutenberg/README.md

 **Gutenberg** dynamically compiles multiple templates into one README.

-It generates static readme file from Mustache-powered plaintext files, which link automatically.
+It generates a static README file from a bunch of Mustache-powered plain text files combined together.
 It has a built-in library of mixins.
 More on that later, now basic features and how to get it working.

 It uses [semantic versioning](http://semver.org) and [Mustache](http://mustache.github.io),